 - a monoamine oxidase inhibitor (MAOI); or

 These lists are not complete and there are many other medicines that can increase or decrease the effects of repaglinide on lowering your blood sugar.
+Using certain medicines can make it harder for you to tell when you have low blood sugar.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?